-The modulation rise and fall times, t_R and t_F , and the modulation symmetry are defined in C/S T.001.
+The modulation rise and fall times, t_R and t_F , and the modulation symmetry are defined in C/S T.001 and are different for ELT(DT)s.

-The modulation characteristics measurement1 shall be performed during the first 15 bits of the modulated portion of the transmission and average values determined for the positive and negative phase deviations.
+The modulation characteristics measurement shall be performed during the first 15 bits of the modulated portion of the transmission and average values determined for the positive and negative phase deviations.
 It is recommended to display or monitor the complete demodulated transmission.